Curriculum Vitae

 Department of Biological Sciences.
 University of Aarhus, Denmark (Jan.
 2001 – Oct.
 2002).

-Master student at the Department of Zoology (Supervisors: Prof. Fritz Vollrath -external: University of Oxford and Dr. Mark Bayley - internal).
+Master student at the Section of Zoology (Supervisors: Prof. Fritz Vollrath -external: University of Oxford and Dr. Mark Bayley – internal).

 Thesis title: Web-building behaviour in Araneus diadematus Cl.: Effects of temperature and neurotoxins on the behaviour and web-geometry (Master of Science degree awarded – Oct.
 2002).